Ganesh-Sharmaz/SHNK/README.md

-# 🚀 SHNK - Futuristic Developer Terminal
+# 🚀 SHNK - A simple CLI tool for automating daily tasks of a developer

 A safe, futuristic, and developer-focused terminal CLI built in Python that combines aesthetics with practical development utilities.

 ## ✨ Features

-### 🎨 Beautiful Interface
-- ASCII art welcome screen with animations
-- Rich, colorful terminal output
-- Cyberpunk-inspired UI elements
-- Interactive menus and progress indicators

 ### 🛠️ Developer Tools
 - **Project Scaffolding**